 But what are your players looking for?
 And how can you involve and support them?

 We hope we’ve helped you answer some of these questions, by explaining to you some of the best practices you can implement to provide excellent customer support services.
+Check out our article if you’re looking for best practices to localize marketing content.

 If you want to discuss any specific issue, do not hesitate to contact us.
 And don’t forget to subscribe to our newsletter or read our blog, where we regularly share information about translation, localization, game marketing, and more.